AutoDock-GPU icon

 Local search methods

-AutoDock-GPU offers two local search optimizers:
+AutoDock-GPU supports five local search optimizers:

 ADADELTA (gradient-based): Uses scoring function gradients to descend toward energy minima.
 Converges faster for flexible ligands (8+ rotatable bonds) and typically requires 6-23x fewer evaluations than Solis-Wets.
 Recommended for most applications.